 The philosophy of seeking correct balance between opposites has had huge influence on Chinese culture.
 It inevitably makes dogmatic opinions appear unbalanced, as an ingredient of the opposing view is then absent.
 Mao Zedong's philosophical work ‘ On Contradiction’ can be seen as following what had gone before.

 Feng Shui and Yin/Yang is tied in with Yi Jing ), the ‘Book of Changes’.
 It remains a very popular fortune telling system based on 8 trigrams (bagua 八卦).
 The eight trigrams are shown surrounding the traditional taiji (yin-yang) figure in the illustration above.

 The Book of Changes is foremost among the five ancient classics of China.
-A person makes six 'random' choices between yin/yang; broken/straight; or heads/tails arranged in two sets of three.
-Alternatively a vase with strips of wood or bamboo marked with the trigrams is shaken until one falls out.
+A person makes six choices between yin/yang; broken/straight; or heads/tails arranged in two sets of three.
+The old method is a lengthy process of dividing a bundle of 50 yarrow sticks.
 Two selected trigrams are combined together to select one out of 64 choices.
+Alternatively a vase with strips of wood or bamboo marked with all 64 combination of the two trigrams is shaken until one falls out.
 Each combination has a different cryptic description associated with that can be used to guide choices and make predictions.
-So it is somewhat like fortune telling using Tarot cards.
+The more complex system uses four choices rather than two, in place of using just yin and yang this method has'continuous' and 'changing' version of both yin and yang.
+This provides two readings, one for the present and one for the future.
+It can be compared to fortune telling using Tarot cards.
 Confucius amongst many Chinese philosophers wrote much about the Yi Jing.

-Each trigram (baguo) has its own name and meaning.
+Each trigram (八卦 Bàguà has its own name and meaning.